What is Inventory Management? 8 Key Techniques + Types (2026 Guide)

 1. FIFO (First In, First Out)

-Best for: Perishable goods and items with expiry dates.
+Best for: Perishable goods, food, pharmaceuticals, and products with expiry dates.

 2. LIFO (Last In, First Out)